 What is Flint doing that resonates so strongly with his staff?
-According to him, keeping work culture casual has opened up invaluable dialogue between all levels of staff
+According to him, keeping work culture casual has opened up an invaluable dialogue between all levels of staff.

 The managerial approach Flint takes to maximize employee engagement is actively creating an informal and collegiate environment.¹